Overview of All Column Types

 - Formulas: Compute your text, number based or date/time column types with numerical and logical operators and functions.
 There are also advanced formulas that you can create and use.

 - Link to another table: Interlink rows from tables to create one-to-one, one to many, many to many relationships.

-- Lookup: Lookup any column data from linked rows.
+- Lookup: Lookup any column data from linked rows + conditional lookup.

-- Lookup Count: Count of linked rows in a particular link column type.
+- Lookup Count: Count of linked rows in a particular link column type + conditional count

-- Aggregation: Summarize the linked rows with SUM, AVG and more.
+- Aggregation: Summarize the linked rows with SUM, Average, MIN, MAX and more + conditional aggregation.

 - API: Connect to a third party service to pull information (YouTube, MailChimp, Hunter.io) or use services (Google NL, Google Translate)

 - Button: Configure a button to send messages via Twilio (or WhatsApp)

 - Barcode: Scan any QR or Barcode, and bring the IDs in the table directly (need a mobile app to use it).